ruthranraghavan/learn-pandas-basics/README.md

 ### Step 2: Fork the Repository

-Fork the repository to your own GitHub account by visiting [complete-pandas-tutorial](https://github.com/KeithGalli/complete-pandas-tutorial) and clicking the "Fork" button in the top-right corner.
+Fork the repository to your own GitHub account and clicking the "Fork" button in the top-right corner.

 ### Step 3: Clone the Forked Repository